anila-m/tda-for-vqas/README.md

 ## Directory

 All experiment results are available in the folder experiment_results.

 All files needed to reproduce the results are available in the folder experiments.

 ## Sources

 The source code for the VQA cost landscapes were adapted from existing open-source projects and research:
--The QNN source code: Adapted from the repository accompanying the master thesis of Ülger ([GitHub Repository](https://github.com/vic-it/master-thesis)).
+* The **QNN** source code: Adapted from the repository accompanying the master thesis *Analyzing the Effect of Entanglement of Training Samples on the Loss Landscape of Quantum Neural Networks* of Ülger ([GitHub Repository](https://github.com/vic-it/master-thesis)).
--The QAOA source code: Adapted from the repository accompanying the paper *Connecting the Hamiltonian structure to the QAOA energy and Fourier landscape structure.* by Stęchły, et al. ([GitHub Repository](https://github.com/Boniface316/qaoa_landscape)).
+* The **QAOA** source code: Adapted from the repository accompanying the paper *Connecting the Hamiltonian structure to the QAOA energy and Fourier landscape structure.* by Stęchły, et al. ([GitHub Repository](https://github.com/Boniface316/qaoa_landscape)).

+The implementations of the roughness metrics (Total Variation, Absolute Scalar Curvature and Fourier Density) were taken from the master thesis *Analyzing the Effect of Entanglement of Training Samples on the Loss Landscape of Quantum Neural Networks* of Ülger ([GitHub Repository](https://github.com/vic-it/master-thesis)).

 The Scikit-TDA and Giotto-tda libraries were used to compute persistence diagrams, landscapes and distances.